 You can complete this Skyline Drive hike as an out-and-back hike on the South River Falls Trail or as a loop hike by way of the South River Fire Road.

-I opted for the loop, hiking down along the trail, then hiking back up to the parking area on the fire road.
+I chose the circuit hike, hiking down along the trail, then hiking back up to the parking area on the fire road.
 There’s no real benefit to either direction.

-It’s a lovely wooded hike with a generous reward when you reach the falls.
+It’s a great hike with a generous reward when you reach the falls.
 There are lots of rocks to sit on too to enjoy a snack or re-fuel before the return hike.

 |Elevation Gain||1,299 feet|